 Official StoreOfficial Online

-PROVIDENCE, R.I. – The BIG EAST announced its weekly Player of the Week and Honor Roll on Monday, May 8.
-Providence senior Nicole Lundstrom (Rehoboth, ...
+PROVIDENCE, R.I. – The BIG EAST announced its weekly awards and honor roll for softball on Monday, April 16.
+Providence senior Brittney Veler (Santa...

-VILLANOVA, PA. – The Providence College Softball team finished its weekend series against the Villanova Wildcats on Sunday, May 7.
-The Friars defeated ...
+PROVIDENCE, R.I. - The Providence College softball team finished its season series against the Villanova Wildcats with a double header on Saturday, April 14...